Higher Gauge Theories Based on 3-groups: Introduction

 \section{Introduction}

 The quantization of the gravitational field is one of the most prominent open problems in modern theoretical physics.
-Within the Loop Quantum Gravity framework, one can study the nonperturbative quantization of gravity, both canonically and covariantly, see \cite{RovelliBook,RovelliVidottoBook} for an overview and a comprehensive introduction.
+Within the Loop Quantum Gravity framework, one can study the nonperturbative quantization of gravity, both canonically and covariantly, see \cite{RovelliBook, RovelliVidottoBook, Thiemann2007} for an overview and a comprehensive introduction.
 The covariant approach focuses on the definition of the path integral for the gravitational field,

-by considering a triangulation of a spacetime manifold, and defining the path integral as a discrete state sum of the gravitational field configurations living on the simplices in the tringulation.
-This quantization technique is known as the {\em spinfoam} quantization method, and roughly goes along the following lines: \begin{enumerate} \item first one writes the classical action $S[g]$ as a topological $BF$ action plus a simplicity constraint, \item then one uses the algebraic structure underlying the topological sector of the action to define a triangulation-independent state sum $Z$, \item and finally, one imposes the simplicity constraints on the state sum, promoting it into a path integral for a physical theory. \end{enumerate} This quantization prescription has been implemented for various choices of the action and the spacetime dimension.
+by considering a triangulation of a spacetime manifold, and defining the path integral as a discrete state sum of the gravitational field configurations living on the simplices in the triangulation.
+This quantization technique is known as the {\em spinfoam} quantization method, and roughly goes along the following lines: \begin{enumerate} \item first, one writes the classical action $S[g]$ as a topological $BF$ action plus a simplicity constraint, \item then one uses the algebraic structure (a Lie group) underlying the topological sector of the action to define a triangulation-independent state sum $Z$, \item and finally, one imposes the simplicity constraints on the state sum, promoting it into a path integral for a physical theory. \end{enumerate} This quantization prescription has been implemented for various choices of the action, the Lie group, and the spacetime dimension.
 For example, in $3$ dimensions, the prototype spinfoam model is known as the Ponzano-Regge model \cite{PonzanoRegge1968}.
 In $4$ dimensions there are multiple models, such as the Barrett-Crane model \cite{BarrettCrane,BarrettCrane1}, the Ooguri model \cite{Ooguri}, and the most sophisticated EPRL/FK model \cite{EPRL,FK}.
 All these models aim to define a viable theory of quantum gravity, with variable success.
 However, virtually all of them are focused on pure gravity, without matter fields.
-The attempts to include matter fields have had limited success \cite{RovelliSpinfoamFermions}, mainly due to the fact that the mass terms could not be expressed in the theory due to the absence of the tetrad fields from the $BF$ sector of the theory.
+The attempts to include matter fields have had limited success \cite{RovelliSpinfoamFermions}, mainly because the mass terms could not be expressed in the theory due to the absence of the tetrad fields from the $BF$ sector of the theory.